 Acknowledge that Content Migration is a Critical Factor to Overall Success

 In my experience, stakeholders in marketing and IT are often excited about getting on the new Adobe platform.
 The promise and potential of Adobe Experience Manager often has marketers salivating for the control they will have over the customer experience, while IT can’t wait to get their hands on the backend capabilities to integrate and scale across the enterprise.

 As a result, the rather mundane tasks of content migration can be overlooked or ignored, setting project teams up for some unexpected unpleasantness in the middle of the project.

 Once teams realize the misstep, they will be compelled to hastily create a migration plan.
 At that point, they are compounding the problem.
 After launching on AEM with a half-baked content migration strategy, marketers will face limitations in their ability to put content in front of users at the right time on the user journey, and IT will find that pushing content out to other apps and endpoints will be more difficult.

-To avoid this misstep, acknowledge upfront that failing to plan well for the content migration has a potential to push launch dates, balloon budgets, and limit future potential.
+To avoid this misstep, acknowledge upfront that failing to plan well for the content migration has the potential to push launch dates, balloon budgets, and limit future potential.

 Analyze a Content Extract As Soon As Possible